agnosto/fansly-scraper/config.md

 # Configuration Guide

 > [!WARNING]
 > If the config file is fully setup prior to the security headers getting populated, it may reset the Live Settings to defaults/empty.
 It is recommended for the time being to set your auth_token and user_agent first and run the script to populate those fields and then continue on.
+You can view an example config file [here](./example-config.toml)

 This document outlines available options for the Scraper.